-The team arrived back home on Monday night to a hero’s welcome from more than 200 enthusiastic and raucous football fans who braved the wet weather conditions to turn up at Harare International Airport.
+The team arrived back home on Monday night to a hero’s welcome from more than 200 enthusiastic football fans who braved the wet weather conditions to turn up at the Harare International Airport.

-Deputy Minister of Sport and Culture Tabeth Kanengoni and Zifa officials were part of the crowd that welcomed the team back home.
-Gorowa, who got a rapturous applause as he made his way into the arrivals hall, immediately acknowledged the support his team received from the Zimbabweans based in South Africa as well as from the locals.
+Sport, Arts and Culture deputy minister Tabeth Kanengoni-Malinga and Zifa officials were part of the crowd that welcomed the team back home.
+Gorowa, who was greeted with rapturous applause as he made his way into the arrivals hall immediately acknowledged the support his team received from the Zimbabweans based in South Africa as well as from the locals.

-“Even though we played for most part of the match with a player down I think we did very well in that match.
-I should also thank the supporters back home because I know they were following the team, as shown by their presence here,” said Gorowa.
+“Even though we played for most part of the match with a player down, I think we did very well in that match.
+I should also thank the supporters back home because I know they were following the team, as shown by their presence here,” he said.

-He added: “The objective when we went to South Africa was clear.
-I told the boys that we should return home after the 2nd of February (on the final day of the competition), and that is what happened.
+“The objective when we went to South Africa was clear.
+I told the boys that we should return home after February 2 (on the final day of the competition), and that is what happened.
 We reached the semi-final and we should be happy with that although I still believe we could have done better.